staticfloat/julia-docker/workerbase/README.md

 To generate a `Dockerfile` and then build the result, run something like `make centos5_11-x86`, or `make ubuntu16_04-x64`.

 To generate all `Dockerfile`s and then build all results, run `make buildall`.
+Note that this will automatically skip buildworkers that are on an incompatible architecture (e.g. an `x64` machine will only ever build `x86` and `x64` images, not `ppc64le` images)

 To push the resulting docker images to the Docker Hub, run `make pushall`, or `make push-centos5_11-x86` to push only a single image.
 You must have logged into an authorized Docker Hub account on your local docker daemon for this to work, of course.